What do you see yourself doing 3-5 years from now? And how will you get there?

-- Having career goals means people outperform those who do not have goals or who only have a weak commitment to their goals.
+- People with career goals outperform those who do not have goals or who only have a weak commitment to their goals.

-- Those with goals are more optimistic, they are more resilient,
+- Those with goals are more optimistic, and therefore are more resilient.

-- Those with goals are more focused , they work harder at job search, are engaged and are more successful at finding new roles.
+- Those with goals are more focused, work harder at job search, are engaged and are more successful at finding new roles.